Transport Comparison: AtmosTransport.jl vs TM5 vs GEOS-Chem

 GCHP's cubed-sphere grid has no polar singularity.
 All cells have roughly uniform area (~1:1.4 ratio between largest and smallest).
 This is one of the primary motivations for the cubed-sphere.

-We implement two strategies:
+We implement three strategies:

-CPU path: TM5-style reduced grid via
+Reduced grid (CPU + GPU): TM5-style reduced grid via

 3. Mass Conservation